Be able to place appropriate content in the body section of a web page

 • Lists use <ul> or <ol> with <li> items.

-• Tables include <thead> for headings and <tbody> for data rows.
+• Tables contain <thead> for column headings and <tbody> for data rows; any spanning cells are marked with colspan or rowspan.

-• No stray tags appear outside the <body> element.
+• No stray tags appear outside the opening and closing <body> tags.